-Calculating affiliate marketing profits can be challenging, and when you start monitoring performance marketing, all the data seems to be daunting.
+Optimization calculator is the automated process of calculating affiliate marketing profits.
+It can be challenging, and when you start monitoring performance marketing, all the data seems to be daunting.
 It’s hard to know what it all means and what you’re supposed to concentrate on.

 Table of contents